zliu-fd/lmdbjni/readme.md

 ### License

-This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) but the binary jar it produces also includes the the `liblmdb` library of the OpenLDAP project which is licensed under the [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).
+This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) but the binary jar it produces also includes `liblmdb` library version 0.9.10 of the OpenLDAP project which is licensed under the [The OpenLDAP Public License](http://www.openldap.org/software/release/license.html).

 ### Using as a Maven Dependency

-Add one (or both) of the following dependency and repository to your Maven `pom.xml`.
+Add one (or both) of the following dependency to your Maven `pom.xml`.

 ```xml